An inmate was killed in a stabbing at Fulton County Jail. It’s the jail’s fifth death since the end of July | KRDO

 The investigation was sparked, in part, by the death of LaShawn Thompson, who died in the jail’s mental health unit last year “covered in lice and filth,” Clarke said.

-Clarke also spoke of “exceedingly poor conditions” at the jail, including large holes in walls and flooding in housing units,” and a level of violence in the jail that is “deeply concerning.”
+Clarke also spoke of “exceedingly poor conditions” at the jail, including large holes in walls and flooding in housing units, and a level of violence in the jail he called “deeply concerning.”

 “The sheriff reported that people are ‘crafting shanks from the crumbling walls’ of the main jail,” Clarke said.